-Recently, philosophers of science have provided accounts of how dimensional analysis provides explanations and in doing so have attempted to eliminate any sense of "paradox" from the Rayleigh-Riabouchinsky phenomena discussed above.
-Lange (2009) has argued that dimensional analysis provides explanations of derived laws which screen off the fundamental laws.
+Recently, philosophers of science have given accounts of how dimensional analysis provides explanations and in doing so have attempted to eliminate any sense of paradox from the Rayleigh-Riabouchinsky phenomena discussed in the previous section.
+Lange (2009) has argued that dimensional analysis provides explanations of derived laws that screen off the fundamental laws.
 Dimensional analysis explains certain similarity features of systems that are independent of various aspects of their constitution (and so the sometimes distinct sets of fundamental laws that govern the phenomena in question).
 I want to emphasize something about how Lange's account of dimensional explanations applies to the generalized Rayleigh-Riabouchinsky paradox.
-Dimensional explanations using dimensional systems with more basic quantity dimensions (particularly ones considered derivative in conventional systems) apply to a larger set of counterfactual cases; they apply to systems independently of the values and the dimensions of the (in this system, dimensional) constants that link the additional basic dimensions into the laws.
-Bridgman considers a case where volume is treated as an additional basic mechanical dimension independent of length, which allows for the derived equation to apply even in non-Euclidean geometries where $v = l^3$ may not hold.
-This would introduce a dimensional volume constant $\omega$ , where $v = \omega l^3$ and $[\omega] = VL^{-3}$ , which could have a non-trivial value (i.e. not 1).
-In the thermodynamic case, it could be that the value of Boltzmann's constant or the gas constant was different, such that a unit of temperature would not be equivalent, in neither value nor in dimension, to a unit of energy, invalidating any mechanical reduction of thermodynamics.
-In both cases, the derivation that allows for the possibility of the variations in constants, i.e. does not treat the relevant laws as a priori, is the more explanatorily powerful in the sense that it is more general.
-Pexton (2014) gives a different, though consistent account of how dimensional analysis explains: dimensional analysis provides models of systems that make apparent patterns of
+Dimensional explanations using dimensional systems with more basic quantity dimensions (particularly ones considered derivative in conventional systems) apply to a larger set of counterfactual cases.
+They apply to systems independently of the values and the dimensions of the (in this system, dimensional) constants that link the additional basic dimensions into the laws.
+Bridgman (1931, 59) considers a case in which volume is treated as an additional basic mechanical dimension independent of length, which allows for the derived equation to apply even in non-Euclidean geometries where $v = l^3$ may not hold.
+This would introduce a dimensional volume constant $\omega$ , where $v = \omega l^3$ and $[\omega] = VL^{-3}$ , which could have a nontrivial value (i.e., not 1).
+In the thermodynamic case, it could be that the value of Boltzmann's constant or the gas constant was different, such that a unit of temperature would not be equivalent, in either value or dimension, to a unit of energy, invalidating any mechanical reduction of thermodynamics.
+In both cases, the derivation that allows for the possibility of the variations in constants-that is, does not treat the relevant laws as a priori-is the more explanatorily powerful in the sense that it is more general.
+Pexton (2014) gives a different although consistent account of how dimensional analysis explains: dimensional analysis provides models of systems that make apparent patterns of modal dependence (i.e., counterfactuals).
+On Pexton's modal-model theory of dimensional explanations, Rayleigh-Riabouchinsky phenomena can be accounted for by the fact that for some systems, such dimensional reductions (e.g., that of temperature to energy) are simply irrelevant.
+It is no surprise that irrelevant factors can introduce noise (in the form of extra degrees of freedom) that interfere with the power of an explanation given by the model.
+As seen with Lange's account, there is a tradeoff between abstraction and explanatory power.